The Youngest Director Ever at the Tribeca Film Festival

 A question about what he does for fun as a freshman at NYU quickly turns to talk about more work—and some unintentional name dropping.
 He’s not much of a partier, he says.
 He’s been to one party, but it wasn’t in a dorm.
 “It was actually a frat party,” he says, laughing.
 “Maybe that’s why.”

 He spends most of his free time working on extra-curricular film projects.
-He’s in post-production on his first short doc in collaboration with musician Jean-Baptiste, and also for a short narrative film he’s making for Solange’s brand, Saint Heron.
+He’s in post-production on his first short doc in collaboration with musician Jon Baptiste, and also for a short narrative film he’s making for Solange’s brand, Saint Heron.

 “It’s dope.
 Dude, it’s crazy,” Youmans marvels over the fact that he is even mentioning the name Solange in our interview.
 “I really dig how unapologetically black everything she does is.
 I just feel fortunate really to have even fell into that situation, because I feel like it really aligns with my vision to tell black stories.”